gitlabhq/gitlabhq/qa/qa/page/README.md

-That is why when someone changes `t.text_field :login` to `t.text_field :username` in the _new session_ view we won't know about this change until our GitLab QA nightly pipeline fails, or until someone triggers `package-qa` action in their merge request.
+That is why when someone changes `t.text_field :login` to `t.text_field :username` in the _new session_ view we won't know about this change until our GitLab QA nightly pipeline fails, or until someone triggers `package-and-qa` action in their merge request.

 Obviously such a change would break all tests.
 We call this problem a _fragile tests problem_.